wireapp/wire-docs/src/how-to/install/ansible-VMs.rst

 Minio
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Minio is used for asset storage, in the case that you are not running on AWS infrastructure, or feel uncomfortable storing assets in S3 in encrypted form.
+If you are using S3 instead of Minio, skip this step.

 -  In your 'hosts.ini' file, in the ``[all:vars]`` section, make sure you set the 'minio_network_interface' to the name of the interface